 Buy Early and Buy Online

 There are so many bargains to be found online and available to purchase at competitive prices.
 If you do your research you can pick up some deals and discounts from most online retailers.

 Depending on what you are looking for, the January sales just after Christmas usually start December 26th is a great time to get some real savings.

 The Smyths Sale is fantastic too for getting a start on Santa’s Toy List.

 Vouchers and Coupon Codes

-One of the biggest expenditures at Christmas is the big grocery shop from the turkey and ham to the alcohol, the shopping can really add up at the till.
+One of the biggest expenditures at Christmas is the big grocery shop from the turkey and ham to the alcohol, the shopping can add up at the till.
 Before you even set foot in the supermarket have a list done of everything you will need to get and don’t stray.
 The big supermarkets offer great deals and give out money off vouchers in most of the newspapers.

 Kris Kindle or Secret Santa

 The idea is if you have a lot of gifts to buy and there is a group of work colleagues or friends and family.
-Everyone is allocated a name by random and must keep it secret until Christmas.
-It is a fun way of guessing who got what present and cost-effective as you only have to buy one gift.
+Everyone is allocated a name at random and must keep it secret until Christmas.
+It is a fun way of guessing who got what present and is cost-effective as you only have to buy one gift.

 Black Friday/ Cyber Monday